Ask a COVID-19 Question

 Entry and Exit Requirements:

 - Border closures will impact a significant number of train, air, and ferry routes.
-It will also include a complete stop of all cruise ship traffic to Denmark until May 10.
+It will also include a complete stop of all cruise ship traffic to Denmark until at least June 1.

 - Effective March 20, only three land ports of entry between Germany and Denmark are operational: Sæd, Frøslev, and Kruså.
 Train and ferry service between Denmark and Germany is still operational via certain locations.
 Visit the Danish National Police website, your train operator, and/or your ferry operator website for the most up-to-date information on border operations between Denmark and Germany via land and sea.